Need to Talk?

 Sessions are organized for an agreed date and time.
 If you are late attending the session we will stay online for 15 minutes to allow for any eventualities.
 If you do not make contact within this time then the session will be considered missed and will be canceled.
 You will be charged for this.
 If you are late attending your session, we will still end at the original time for the session.

-When canceling a session you are asked to give a minimum of 48 hours notice by either email or SMS.
+When cancelling a session you are asked to give a minimum of 48 hours notice by either email or SMS.
 If you miss your agreed session and have not given sufficient notice then your payment will be kept.

 We check our emails and phones daily and will respond to you as quickly as possible.